-Well, if you are anything like me you are always looking for that yummy lunch to turn to that takes minimal effort.
-This quick and delicious crunchy Asian salad is just that!
-Most of the ingredients for this Asian style salad you can buy already pre-prepped at the store making this the perfect quick light meal.
+Well, if you are anything like me you are always looking for that easy yummy lunch to turn to that takes minimal effort.
+This quick crunchy Asian salad is just that!
+Most of the ingredients for this Asian-style salad you can buy already pre-prepped at the store making this the perfect quick light meal.

 About this Crunchy Asian Salad

-This Asian style salad is something to look forward to mid day that brings you joy just thinking about it.
+This crunchy Asian-style salad is something to look forward to mid-day that brings you joy just thinking about it.

 This easy Asian salad is all of those things.

-The ingredients you will need for this Asian Style Salad:
+The ingredients you will need for this Crunchy Asian Style Salad

 - A bag of shredded cabbage (coleslaw mix)